Skip to Content

 Carthage College women's basketball junior guard Morgan Harris was named to the 2016-17 College of Sports Information Directors of America Academic All-District Team on Thursday morning.
 Harris was named to the District 6 team, which comprises of schools in Wisconsin, Minnesota and Michigan.
 The Arlington Heights, Ill. native holds a 3.94 cumulative grade point average as a biology major.

-2017 Feb 10
+Sports - 2017 Feb 10

 Participated in a J-Term study tour to Guatemala